dray89/Stata/README.md

 ProblemSet2Econ645.log, Econ 645, Empirical Analysis III

 Guns.dta is a balanced panel of annual data on 50 US states, plus the District of Columbia spanning 1977 through 1999.
-Each observation is fora given state in a given year.
+Each observation is for a given state in a given year.
 There are a total of 51 states × 23 years = 1,173 observations.
 These data were provided by Professor John Donohue of Stanford University andwere used in his paper with Ian Ayres: “Shooting Down the ‘More Guns Less Crime’ Hypothesis” Stanford Law Review, 2003, Vol. 55, 1193-1312.

 ProblemSet1Econ645.log, Econ 645, Empirical Analysis III